acrucetta/mente/src/md/algorithms.md

 - They make the best immediate decision without considering furhter consequences
 - E.g., Kruskal algorithm for MST o a graph; picks the next lowest-weight edge
 - They're often used in optimization problems; where making the locally optimal choice leads to a globally optimal solution
+- We want to use greedy algorithms when possible, but there are not that many of them

 Eager Algorithms:
 - They perform computation upfront; are ready with results once asked (opposite of lazy)